Michdo93/homematic-backup/README.md

 ## How to use

-You need a second HomeMatic control centre.
+You need a second HomeMatic control centre or an [RaspberryMatic](https://github.com/jens-maus/RaspberryMatic) image which you can install inside a VM or on another SD card.

 1. Insert the SD card from the first control centre into this one using the USB card reader.
 This is necessary because HomeMatic uses a `crypttool` that accesses libraries that cannot be installed on a Linux system.
 2. Go to the WebUI --> Control Panel --> Security and activate SSH.